Bangladesh national cricket team: T20I series wins against Australia and New Zealand at home

-Disappointing 2021 T20 World Cup Campaign
+Disappointing 2021 T20 World Cup campaign

 Ahead of ICC T20 World Cup 2021 Bangladesh announced their squad on 9 September 2021.
 Rubel Hossain and Aminul Islam were named as travelling reserves.
 However, on 10 October 2021, Aminul Islam withdrew himself from the squad and returned home.

 Bangladesh played two warm-up matches before the First Round, one against Sri Lanka which they lost by 4 wickets and another against Ireland which they lost by 33 runs.

 Bangladesh started off their world cup campaign with a loss where Scotland defeated Bangladesh by 6 runs.
 And so Bangladesh is yet to win a T20I match against associate Scotland.
 Later they won against other two associates (Oman and Papua New Guinea) in their qualifying group and qualified for the Super 12 stage of the tournament.
 However Bangladesh were unable to register a single win as they lost all five matches in Super 12 stage against any of the Full member nations : Sri Lanka (by 5 wickets), England (by 8 wickets), West Indies (by 3 runs), South Africa (by 6 wickets), and Australia (by 8 wickets) and were knocked out of the tournament even before they play their last group match.
 In their last two matches they were unable to cross 85 runs.

 Home series losses against Pakistan

-Pakistan toured Bangladesh in November and December 2021 to play two Test and three Twenty20 International (T20I) matches.
-The Test series was part of the 2021–2023 ICC World Test Championship.
+Pakistan toured Bangladesh in November and December 2021 to play two Test and three Twenty20 International (T20I) matches."Men's Future Tours Programme" The Test series was part of the 2021–2023 ICC World Test Championship.

-Bangladesh received a 0-3 whitewash from Pakistan in T20I series.
+Bangladesh received a 0–3 whitewash from Pakistan in T20I series.
 Bangladesh won all three tosses and elected to bat first.
 However, they were unable to post competitive totals in any of the matches and thus Pakistan comprehensively chased the targets winning the games by 4 wickets, 8 wickets, and 5 wickets respectively.

 Bangladesh then lost both Test matches that were played at Chattogram by 8 wickets and an innings & 8 runs respectively.
 Bangladesh's first-innings total, 87 is the joint-lowest in Bangladesh in Test cricket.